-We created and deployed the website for corpus in January 2011, at the very beginning of our data collection process.
+Inspired by this, we created and deployed the website for the corpus project in January 2011, at the very beginning of our data collection process.
 The website allows users to browse the current version of the corpus.
 In calls to contributors, we also link to this live website so that potential contributors can view the scope, volume and content of the current corpus.
-We feel this is a strong factor in both lowering the anxiety of potential submitters and raising awareness of the corpus in general.
+We feel this is a strong factor in both lowering the anxiety and reluctance of potential submitters and raising awareness of the corpus in general.